House sales scheme

 Tenant with a tenancy less than five years

-If your social housing tenancy hasn't run for five full years, you might still be able to buy your home if your partner or parent was previously the tenant.
+If your Northern Ireland Housing Executive tenancy hasn't run for five full years, you might still be able to buy your home if your partner or parent was previously the tenant.

 Tenant with rent arrears

 If you're a secure tenant behind in paying rent to your landlord, you can still apply to buy your home.
 Your application won't be rejected on the grounds of rent arrears.
 But the sale cannot complete until you pay overdue rent or other arrears.

 People who aren't eligible to apply

 You cannot apply to buy under the scheme if:

-- the Housing Executive or housing association is taking or intends to take legal possession of the property
+- the Housing Executive is taking or intends to take legal possession of the property

 - you are a squatter